-When the lame beggar was healed, he went into the temple, “walking and jumping, and praising God.”
+After the lame beggar was healed, he went into the temple, “walking and jumping, and praising God.”
 If you know Christ, He has forgiven you of your sins and set you free from the bondage to sin.
-You have great reason to walk and jump and praise Him!
-Do so as you complete these activities with your kids this week.
+There is no better reason to walk and jump and praise Him!
+Be an example of this to your kids as you complete these activities with them.

 "Give thanks to the Lord for He is good.
 His love endures forever."